nschimek/nba-scraper/README.md

 For example, `nba-scraper injuries` would scrape the injuires page.

+### Help
+You can always get help with either the entire application or a specific command by using the `--help` parameter.

+For example, `nba-scraper --help` will display help for the entire application, whereas `nba-scraper schedule --help` will display help for the schedule command.

 ### Global Parameters
 These global parameters can be applied to any command and are strictly optional.
 If they are not specified, the value from the configuration file will be used.
 | Parameter | Flag | Description | Example |